PARSE: Part-Aware Relational Spatial Modeling: Conclusion

 \section{Conclusion}

-We introduced PARSE, a part-centric framework that encodes geometric interactions between object parts through a Part-centric Assembly Graph and a Part-Aware Spatial Configuration Solver, enabling the synthesis of physically consistent 3D layouts.
-We also released PARSE-10K, a large-scale dataset with dense part-level contact annotations that enhance spatial reasoning and 3D scene generation.
+We introduce PARSE, a part-centric framework that encodes geometric interactions between object parts through a Part-centric Assembly Graph and a Part-Aware Spatial Configuration Solver, enabling the synthesis of physically consistent 3D layouts.
+We also construct PARSE-10K, a large-scale dataset with dense part-level contact annotations that enhance spatial reasoning and 3D scene generation.

 While PARSE and PARSE-10K advance part-level spatial modeling, several limitations remain.
 Relation definitions are complex and require part-specific coordinate reasoning, making PAG construction partially manual and sensitive to canonical poses.
-In addition, our directional-face contact model handles near-parallel surfaces well but may deviate on highly oblique contacts, suggesting the need for more flexible geometric representations.
 Future work will focus on learning part–part relations directly from geometry, developing more flexible contact representations, expanding the diversity of PARSE-10K, and integrating PARSE into embodied tasks for part-level planning and physically grounded manipulation.